Mohamed-Alhady/Pipelined_RISC-V_CV30E40P_UVM_Verification/README.md

-for more details about OBI Protocol see this document.
-[OBI Protocol Specification](/docs/OBI-v1.2.pdf)
+For more details about OBI Protocol see this document.
+[OBI Protocol Specification](/docs/OBI-v1.pdf)